MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results and discussion

-In Fig. \ref{fig:syn_error} c-i--iv, we show the error on the column-column direction (i.e., horizontal) Green-Lagrange strain ($E_{cc}$) per subdomain for beat $4$.
+In Fig \ref{fig:syn_error}c-i--iv, we show the error on the column-column direction (i.e., horizontal) Green-Lagrange strain ($E_{cc}$) per subdomain for beat $4$.
 We refer to this direction as the ``column-column'' direction to be consistent with the row (vertical) and column (horizontal) directions defined by our input images.
 Here, the reported $R^2$ values reveal that the minimum value of $0.943$ occurs in subdomain \verb|B1|.
 And, in general, these plots indicate that strain magnitudes tend to be underestimated.
-Furthermore, errors on $E_{cc}$ follow the observed trend for displacement errors, where synthetic examples of \textit{sub}-pixel displacements exhibit higher errors with some cases having negative $R^2$ values (Supplementary Document \ref{si:pipeline_val} Table \ref{tab:sum_MAE} and Fig. \ref{fig:ST3_error}).
+Furthermore, errors on $E_{cc}$ follow the observed trend for displacement errors, where synthetic examples of \textit{sub}-pixel displacements exhibit higher errors with some cases having negative $R^2$ values (\nameref{si:pipeline_val} Tables S1\_2 and S1\_3 and Fig S1\_8).